h7b/h7b-obsidian-public/docs/pages/obsidian-md/tips-obs/Publish vault with Obsidian Github Publisher and mkdocs.md

 aliases: Publish vault with Obsidian Github Publisher and mkdocs
 createdAt: 2023-03-16T01:43:50+01:00
 dg-publish: true
-modifiedAt: 2023-04-09T12:44:01+02:00
+modifiedAt: 2023-05-03T21:40:09+02:00
 title: "Publish vault with Obsidian Github Publisher and mkdocs"
 ---
 # Publish vault with Obsidian Github Publisher and mkdocs

-In a beautiful day, I have interest to publish [[../../../unsorted/stock-trading-spreadsheet/index|a trading journal]] using [mkdocs](https://www.mkdocs.org/).
+In a beautiful day, I have interest to publish [[../../../unsorted/stock-trading-spreadsheet/Trading Journal to Measure Stock Trading Performance With Google Sheets|a trading journal]] using [mkdocs](https://www.mkdocs.org/).
 In my setup, I use the [GitHub Publisher](github-publisher.md#) plugin to send the notes written in Obsidian, into a GitHub repository, then deploy on [Netlify](https://www.netlify.com/) and [Cloudflare Pages](https://pages.cloudflare.com/).

 ## Steps to install and configure